-The School also draws upon support from external practitioners as needed, for example, paediatricians, psychiatrists, psychotherapists and music therapists.
+The School also draws upon support from external practitioners as needed, for example, occupational therapists (OT), paediatricians, psychiatrists, psychotherapists.
 External assessments & follow-up care and support for a range of SEND can be arranged including, for example, Autism Spectrum Disorder (ASD), Developmental Coordination Disorder (DCD) as well as Social Emotional & Mental Health (SEMH) difficulties.

-The SENCO is a qualified assessor for Access Arrangements for public examinations which are typically administered in-house.
-The SENCO, SaLTs and OTs are able to undertake full diagnostic assessments.
+The SENCO and Learning Support Teacher are qualified assessors for Access Arrangements for public examinations, which are typically administered in-house.
+The SENCO and SaLT are able to undertake full diagnostic assessments.